What is Attendance Allowance?

 - If you’ve been awarded the lower rate of payment, but your condition deteriorates and you would benefit from additional help, contact the Attendance Allowance helpline and it will send you a form to record how your needs have changed.

 - If you go into an NHS hospital or move into a care home and get funding from the NHS or your local authority, the allowance will stop after 28 days (more about this below).

-- If you move into a nursing home and receive NHS-funded Nursing Care, you can still get Attendance Allowance if you pay for the rest of fees yourself.
+- If you move into a nursing home and receive NHS-funded Nursing Care, you can still get Attendance Allowance if you pay the rest of the fees yourself.

 - If you enter into a deferred payment agreement to meet the costs of a care home, the allowance may be stopped.

 - If you take out a 12-week property disregard, Attendance Allowance payments will stop after 28 days, but they can be resumed once the 12-week disregard has ended.

 - If you move into a non-NHS hospice, the allowance will continue to be paid.

 - Attendance Allowance shouldn’t be affected if you’re temporarily away from home.
 For example, if you go into hospital or a care home for less than four weeks or go abroad for less than 13 weeks (or less than 26 weeks if it's to get medical treatment).